 Table 2 shows the carbon emission contribution by the different sectors in the Sub-Portfolio (denoted in the table as % of Sub-Portfolio).
-Nearly 90% of emissions come from just four sectors: Materials, Energy, Utilities and Industrials.
+Just over 80% of emissions come from only four sectors: Materials, Energy, Utilities, and Industrials.
 These four sectors have been the primary contributors to the Sub-Portfolio's total emissions in the past four years.
-However, on a year-over-year basis, Materials, Energy and Utilities saw an overall decrease in their emissions contribution.
-Out of the top four sectors, only the Industrials sector saw an increase in its year-over-year contribution to emissions.
+On a year-over-year basis, Materials, and Energy saw an overall decrease in their emissions contribution.
+Out of the top four sectors, Utilities and Industrials sectors saw an increase in their year-over-year contribution to emissions.
 It is also worth noting that, similar to past years, despite these four sectors driving the Sub-Portfolio's emissions, they represent a relatively small exposure in dollars invested.
-At December 31, 2022, these four sectors represented only 20.3% of the Sub-Portfolio's net asset value.
+At December 31, 2023, these four sectors represented less than 18.0% of the Sub-Portfolio's net asset value.

-Table 2 Sector attribution
+Table 2Sector attribution

 Sector Emissions Contribution % of Sub- Portfolio

-Materials 38.1% 3.7%
+Materials 36.9% 2.8%

-Energy 25.7% 3.1%
+Energy 20.8% 2.3%

-Utilities 12.9% 1.4%
+Utilities 13.3% 1.1%

-Industrials 12.1% 12.1%
+Industrials 12.2% 11.7%

-Consumer Staples 4.0% 5.7%
+Consumer Discretionary 4.3% 11.8%

-Consumer Discretionary 2.7% 11.7%
+Information Technology 4.1% 19.8%

-Information Technology 1.9% 18.0%
+Consumer Staples 3.9% 5.4%

-Health Care 1.0% 11.6%
+Health Care 1.4% 10.4%

-Communication Services 0.6% 6.8%
+Communication Services 1.0% 8.5%

-Financials 0.5% 15.5%
+Financials 0.7% 16.9%

-Real Estate 0.4% 3.9%
+Real Estate 0.5% 3.8%

-Cash and Others 0.1% 6.4%
+Cash and Others 0.9% 5.3%

-TOTAL 100% 100%
+TOTAL 100.0% 100.0%